Filed under: Children's Issues, Proposed Legislation, Public Health, State Initiatives

-Filed under: FDA, Prescription Drugs, Proposed Legislation
+Filed under: Food and Drug Administration (FDA), Proposed Legislation

 Today CNNMoney reports that drug recalls quadrupled from 426 in 2008 to a record 1,742 in 2009.
 The recalls have been attributed to “manufacturing lapses” in raw material quality, labeling and packaging, and contamination.
 Generic and over-the-counter drugs have been affected the most.
 CNNMoney notes that the race to put generic products on the market and the pressure to cut costs have caused drug companies to

 sometimes fail to spend enough time learning how best to make the drug….
 And since generic and over the counter drugs aren’t as lucrative for drugmakers as prescription drugs, companies may not be investing enough resources to make high-quality, safe products.